 - Chapter 7 bankruptcy: Sometimes called a “liquidation bankruptcy.”
 You sell your nonexempt assets in exchange for the discharge of your debts.
 If you do not have nonexempt assets, your creditors receive nothing in exchange for the discharge – in fact, most Chapter 7 bankruptcies filed do not involve selling any assets.
 A Chapter 7 bankruptcy takes roughly six months to complete.

 - Chapter 13 bankruptcy: Rather than a liquidating property, you enter a repayment plan with your creditors.
 You typically have up to five years to pay your debts under this plan.

 Each chapter has its own distinct advantages and disadvantages.
 A Hopkinsville bankruptcy attorney will help you decide which option is best suited to your situation.

 Bankruptcy is not for everyone.
 You cannot discharge certain debts during bankruptcy, such as unpaid child support, unpaid alimony, and most student loans.
 Before you file bankruptcy, you should consider all of your options.
 For example, you might be able to restructure or settle certain debts directly with your creditors.
 Or, you might benefit from debt counseling.

 However, many Kentucky residents benefit significantly from bankruptcy.
-If you are overburdened by dischargeable debts (such as medical bills, personal loans, and credit card debt), a Hopkinsville bankruptcy attorney can help you end the harassing phone calls, collections lawsuits, and wage garnishment.
+If you are overburdened by dischargeable debts (such as medical bills, personal loans, and credit card debt), a Hopkinsville bankruptcy lawyer can help you end the harassing phone calls, collections lawsuits, and wage garnishment.
 And, once you are debt-free, you can start rebuilding your credit score and finances.